djmorris7/djmorris7.github.io/_pages/professional_work.md

 classes: wide
 ---

+Here you can find the professional work I have done.
+This page focuses on projects I've been a part of that were not directly related to my MPhil or PhD projects.

 ## Research assistant

 Over most of 2021 and into 2022 I worked as a research assistant on a couple projects relating to COVID-19.